-Evangeline Parish Police Jury is a public housing agency in Ville Platte, Louisiana that participates in the Section 8 Housing Choice Voucher program.
+Evangeline Parish Police Jury is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 |Evangeline Parish, Louisiana Housing Choice Voucher||Closed|